CyberMonitor/orquestra-docs/v1/content/other-resources/variational-loops.md

 6. Uses objects defined earlier to find the optimal parameters
 7. Saves the results of the optimization to the files.

-The whole variational loops happens in step 5 and is handled by the optimizer.
+The whole variational loop happens in step 5 and is handled by the optimizer.